mikechau/react-primer-draft/README.md

 ### React Component Parent and Child Communication

-As you start to build out your React application, you may find yourself asking, *how do I get this child component to update the state of my parent component?*
+As you start to build out your React application, you may find yourself asking: *how do I get this child component to update the state of my parent component?*

 You can simply pass down a callback function from the Parent Component to the Child Component.